NHK Newsline

 NHK Newsline (stylized as NHK NEWSLiNE, formerly and also simply known as Newsline) (NHKニュースライン NHK Nyūsurain) is a foreign news program aired on NHK's international broadcasting service NHK World TV.
-This program broadcasts on the hour, 24 hours a day.
+Produced by Japan International Broadcasting Inc., the program broadcasts on the hour, 24 hours a day.

 History

 NHK Newsline started as Day Line Japan in April 1997, with a length of 10 minutes, and airing several times a day.
 In 2000, the program's name was changed to Newsline.
 The English spoken portions of the program would gradually expand with time.

 On January 30, 2009, News Watch 9 - an English-dubbed news program - was removed from the NHK World line-up.
 On February 2, 2009, Newsline was re-formatted in order to fill the gap left by News Watch 9, by changing to a news and information program.
 Newsline's time slot also changed to air at the top of every hour, 24 times a day.
 The length of the program was typically 30 minutes during the week, and 10 minutes on weekends and Japanese holidays.
 The program has been referred to as NHK Newsline since Late March 2016.

 On April 1, 2019, NHK Newsline changed to a 15-20 minute format on weekdays at most times, while other Newsline-branded programs fill the remaining time until the bottom of the hour.
-These include Newsline In Depth, which features a variety of feature stories, and Newsline Biz, with business news.
+These include Newsline Biz, which features a latest business, financial, and economic news, with added analysis from studio guests, and Newsline In Depth, with a colorful variety of feature stories.
 Newsline is replaced by the daily news program Newsroom Tokyo on weekdays, except holidays, at 20:00 JST (replaying at 3:00 JST the following morning).

 On March 30, 2020, NHK implemented a new policy for referring to Japanese names, following the common practice in the Japanese language of listing the surname first followed by the given name.
 The new policy extends to all of NHK's English-language programming, including NHK Newsline.
 For example, Shinzō Abe (the former Prime Minister) is referred to as Abe Shinzō under the new policy.

+Effective March 31, 2025, NHK Newsline reverted to a 30-minute format, bringing an end to Newsline In-Depth and Newsline Biz.
+The 7pm slot was given to relay NHK News 7 with English interpretation on weekdays, marking the return of NHK's domestic news programming to the channel after 16 years.